youngjuning/www.zisheng.pro/docs/english/vuejs-explained-in-100-seconds.md

 <iframe width="100%" height="415" src="https://www.youtube.com/embed/nhBVL41-_Cw?si=tfZhbPwrIX79Ijki" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Vue.js.
-It's a JavaScript framework for building front-end UIs.
+It's a Javascript framework for building front-end UIs.
 In Vue.
 You can start simple and then progressively add in the tools and features that you need to build a complex web application.
-At its core, it provides a way to build components that encapsulate data or state in your JavaScript and then connect that state reactively to a template in HTML.
+At its core, it provides a way to build components that encapsulate data or state in your Javascript and then connect that state reactively to a template in HTML.
 We call these components declarative views, because the same data inputs will always produce the same output in the visual UI.

 When we declare data on this data object, it links or binds it to the HTML on the template.
 When the value of the data changes, the component will automatically re-render.
 Or, in other words, it's reactive.
 And the framework does a ton of work under the hood to make sure that this process is performant across a huge component tree.
 We can work with this data in the template thanks to Vue's HTML-based template syntax, we can interpolate a value or expression using double braces.